jacob-swanson/personal-site/src/content/posts/2025-02-15-automating-proxmox-maintenance-with-ansible.md

 ---
 pubDate: 2025-02-15
 title: Automating Proxmox Homelab Maintenance with Ansible
+description: Automate Proxmox homelab maintenance with Ansible.
+Learn how to streamline updates, ensure consistency, and reduce manual effort with simple playbooks.
 ---

 Running Proxmox in the homelab is a great way to learn about virtualization, containerization, and infrastructure management.